PALS Provider Course

 You’re ready—begin your exam when you're confident.

-What is the initial treatment for stable SVT in a child?
+What is the preferred method for confirming endotracheal tube placement in a child?

 Hypovolemia is a reversible cause of pediatric cardiac arrest.